Public art: hands-on

-For any school, organisation is key to make a joint project of this scale a success but probably even more so for schools focussing on special needs education.
+For any school, organisation is the key to making a joint project of this scale a success but even more so for schools focusing on special needs education.
 Dee Banks and Kleiststraße worked very closely together to ensure that everything went smoothly.
 For example, both trips took place over the course of a short week – flying out on Monday and returning on Friday afternoon – to ensure that students would not be away for too long.
-Further, they relied on each other's recommendations and experiences to choose accommodation that provided appropriate facilities for the group, such as plenty of space and communal areas.
-And finally, one of Dee Banks' teachers spoke fluent German, which really helped to simplify matters on the ground.
+Furthermore, they relied on each other’s recommendations and experiences to choose accommodation that provided appropriate facilities for the group, such as plenty of space and communal areas.
+And finally, one of Dee Banks’ teachers spoke fluent German, which really helped with the smooth running of the project.

 Let’s get busy …

-Before the trip, both groups were set the task of photographing public art, the results of which they emailed to each other with explanations.
-This allowed the students to get to know another a little better, explore their foreign language skills and form an opinion on what they liked and also, what they did not – which set the scene for their joint creative work.
-A workshop led by a local artist provided a structured framework once the group got together.
+Before the trip, both groups photographed public art in their local area, which they emailed to each other with explanations.
+This allowed the students to get to know each other while improving their foreign language skills.
+They were able to discuss and form opinions on the different types of art they liked and disliked and use these to set the scene for their joint creative work, prior to meeting each other.

 The next steps

-The project was documented with digital cameras, which gave students the opportunity to use new technology and also resulted in plenty of material for a photobook.
-The album was then used to bring the collaboration to life for other students as well as parents and teachers, and was further supported by a PowerPoint presentation also made by the group.
-Both schools feel the project helped to provide the pupils with valuable new experience and are planning to work together again in the near future.
+The project was documented using digital cameras, which gave students the opportunity to use technology and provided plenty of material for a photobook, showing their memories from the project.
+Upon their return, students presented the album to other students, parents and teachers, alongside a Powerpoint presentation they had made as a group.
+Both schools feel the project helped to provide the pupils with valuable new experiences and are planning to work together again in the near future.